bayi/bayis-translations/README.md

 # Notes

-- *: Auto/tool generated, reviewed and fixed by hand
+- *1 Auto/tool generated, reviewed and fixed by hand
-- **: Unused?
+- *2 Unused?
 Create fabric used it
-- ***: Has untranslatable strings:
-- * Beautify: Advancements can not be translated
+- *3 Beautify: Advancements can not be translated
-- * Create Craft & Additions: Some item description tooltips are not translatable
+- *4 Create Craft & Additions: Some item description tooltips are not translatable